ml5.js Takes a Standa code of conduct with teeth, in the wild

 I couldn’t be happier to see this.

-For one, I’ve been waiting for the historical barrier between license terms and code of conduct to fall.
+For one, I’ve been waiting for the historical barrier between license terms and codes of conduct to fall.
 My best stab at encouraging and guiding folks to do ethical licensing well, a post back in March of 2019, specifically advocated development of a separate document expressing matters of conscience, plus enforcement “hooks” in the license terms, among other places.
-I was especially glad to see a project taking this approach, which in my experience does words of good investing participants with agency and self-determination.
+I was especially glad to see a project taking this approach, which in my experience does worlds of good investing participants with agency and self-determination.

 For two, ml5.js started with the Blue Oak Model License, making a few key additions from that very hackable base: